-This Bond Offer will be used to fund 20-30 new solar projects on schools.
-So far, the CBS has funded solar on about 70 schools from previous offers.
+This Bond Offer will be used to fund the next 15-25 new solar projects on schools from our growing pipeline of over 50 projects in development.
+So far, the CBS has funded solar on nearly 100 schools from previous offers.
 They are all generating electricity and income.
-Overall they are performing within expectations, apart from slightly lower income from sales to schools due to COVID closures.
+Overall they are performing within expectations, apart from slightly lower income from sales to schools during COVID closures and higher than forecast income from exporting electricity back to the grid during the energy crisis.

 Although this Bond has a minimum term of one year, you should expect to commit your money for at least 5 years.
 The CBS will pay interest of 2 per cent plus RPI interest (maximum 5% total per annum).
-Interest will accrue from the Interest Start Date (3 months after drawdown from Ethex) and interest payments will be made annually on 31 October.
-Funds will be drawn down regularly in multiple smaller Issues as required up until the close date of the offer and a minimum draw down of £250.000 is reached.
+Interest will accrue from the Interest Start Date (3 months after drawdown from Ethex) and interest payments will be made annually on 31st of October and paid to your account in the following week.
+Funds will be drawn down regularly in multiple smaller Issues as required up until the close date of the offer and a minimum draw down of £500,000 is reached.

-The Solar for Schools CBS intends to repay the bonds by the 31st October 2027.
+The Solar for Schools CBS intends to repay the bonds by the 31st of October 2028.
 The refinancing may be done by a socially aware fund such as Social and Sustainable Capital (SASC), an ethical bank such as Triodos or by another bond offer such as this one.
 The Solar for Schools CBS may also repay the bonds early if either it cannot invest surplus funds in further projects or can re-finance earlier at a lower cost and thus enable more schools to go solar.
 See risks section.

 Annual accounts are prepared by the company's accountants, presented to members and bondholders at the Annual General Meeting and published on the company's website.
-Bond issue administration, and ongoing bondholder relations will continue to be managed under contract by Solar Options for Schools Ltd. Ethex will be the bond registrar for all new bonds issued via Ethex.
+Bond issue administration, and ongoing bondholder relations will continue to be managed under contract by Solar Options for Schools Ltd. Ethex will be the bond registrar for all IFISA tax efficient bonds issued via Ethex.